mozilla/oghliner/README.md

 - *rootDir*: the directory to deploy (default: `./`).

 Finally, in order for offline-worker.js to be evaluated, you need to load the offline manager script in your app by copying it to the location of your other scripts.
-To do this, use the *integrate* command (or *ogliner.integrate* function):
+To do this, use the *integrate* command (or *oghliner.integrate* function):

 ```bash
 oghliner integrate path/to/your/scripts/